Xomega-Net/Xomega.Docs/docs/tutorial/3-details/8-lookup-selection.md

 You can confirm that entering anything in these fields alone would not mark the view as modified, which you can check by making sure that the view title doesn't get an asterisk, the *Save* button remains disabled, and there won't be a confirmation message if you close the view, when it was opened from the *Sales Order List* screen.

-If you enter a person name that matches multiple customers and click the *Look Up* button, then you will get a *Customer List* dialog pre-populated with the matching customers to select.
+If you enter a person's name that matches multiple customers and click the *Look Up* button, then you will get a *Customer List* dialog pre-populated with the matching customers to select.
 On the other hand, if you enter a person's name that results in a single match, then it will be automatically selected and populated when you click the *Look Up* button, without even popping up the *Customer List* dialog.